 Diana Armstrong Bell

 Diana’s approach to landscape design is creative and original.
-She uses hand drawing, collage, and modelling, to develop design ideas.
+She uses, hand drawing, collage and modelling, to develop design ideas.
 Defining the particular essence of a landscape is the starting point for each new project.
 Every place has its own story where landscape and people are intertwined.
-Designs are born out of the history and memories, adding a new chapter to that story.
-The sculptural qualities of the natural landscape and the inspiration of artists including Malevich and El Lissitzky, enrich the design process informing contemporary design solutions.
+Designs are born out of the history and memories adding a new chapter to that story.
+The sculptural qualities of the natural landscape and the inspiration of artists, particularly Kazimir Malevich enrich the design process and have led to re-imagining the spatial arrangement of new landscapes.

 Diana has designed and built projects in the UK, France, Italy, Saudi Arabia, Bahrain, Iraq, Syria and Jordan.
 She has a considerable plant knowledge spanning temperate, Mediterranean and arid climate zones along with an understanding of the associated cultural context.

-She lectures widely in the UK and Europe and taught Landscape Architecture at the University of Greenwich and The Inchbald School of Design.
+She lectures widely in the UK and Europe, taught Landscape Architecture at the University of Greenwich and The Inchbald School of Design whilst writing about landscape and place, and practicing art.

 Diana completed an art foundation course followed by a diploma in Landscape Architecture at Gloucestershire College of Art & Design.
 She is a chartered member of the Landscape Institute.